Do expats from Ohio still need to pay state taxes?

 Foreign Housing Exclusion (FHE)

-The FHE allows you to exclude certain housing expenses from your federal taxable income, including rent, utilities (excluding telephone), and other reasonable expenses related to housing abroad.
-The amount you can exclude is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit.
+The FHE allows you to reduce your federal taxable income by the amount you paid for certain housing expenses, such as rent, utilities (excluding telephone), and other reasonable expenses related to housing abroad.
+The amount of the reduction is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit.

 Filing Ohio state taxes from abroad